oracle-livelabs/em-omc/enterprise-manager/odb-23ai/dba-essentials-series-23ai/23ai-ws10-manage-pdb/remove-pdb/remove-pdb.md

      This window supports multiselect, which means you can add more than one PDBs to the delete list.
 The green upward arrows in the **Status** field indicate that the PDBs are up and running.

-     > **Note:** To delete multiple PDBs simultaneously, you can either select the PDBs in this window or repeat this step to add each PDB individually.
+     > **Note**: To delete multiple PDBs simultaneously, you can either select the PDBs in this window or repeat this step to add each PDB individually.

-    For this lab, select *PDB1* from the target PDB list and click **Select** to add the PDB to the delete list.
+    For this lab, click *PDB1* in the target PDB list to select it and click **Select** to add the PDB to the delete list.
 The window goes back to the Select PDBs page.

 1. Verify that **Target Name** and **PDB Name** displays the PDB you selected.
     The snap clone information may show blank or n/a because it is not applicable for this lab.

 	 ![PDB1 Selected](./images/delete-pdb-05-pdb1-selected.png " ")

-     > **Note:** If the PDB you selected for deletion is wrong, then select the PDB and click **Remove**.
+     > **Note**: If the PDB you selected for deletion is wrong, then click the PDB target name to select it and click **Remove**.
 This does not delete the PDB but clears it from the delete list and leaves the PDB intact.
 Ignore this note if you have selected the correct PDB for deletion.

     You can also click **Add** to select more PDBs for deletion.
 For this lab, delete only one PDB, *PDB1*.